-Performance Standard/Rules/Code Provision Suitable testing and monitoring methodology 37 Suggested frequency of testing 38 Notes Basis for compliance assessment protection settings to occur annually is not compromised in relation to the generator performance standard Appropriate to use where data is available (b) Routine testing and/or calibration of relevant subsystems including testing by secondary injection all protection system relays, between the generating unit terminals but within the generating system.
-As appropriate to the technology of the relevant sub-system Performance will be assessed against the performance standard requirements.
-Protection Systems that Impact on Power System Security (as required under S5.2.5.9 in versions 1-6949 of the Rules, the initial Code, and all amended versions of the Method 1 (of 3): (a) Routine testing and/or calibration of protection systems including: i.
+Performance Standard/Rules/Code Provision Suitable testing and monitoring methodology 15 Suggested frequency of testing 16 Notes Basis for compliance assessment protection system relays, between the generating unit terminals but within the generating system .
+Protection Systems that Impact on Power System Security (as required under S5.2.5.9 in versions 1-30 49 of the Rules, the initial Code, and all amended versions of the Code) 36 Method 1 (of 3): (a) Routine testing and/or calibration of protection systems including: i.
 CB opening times; and ii.
-Protection relay injection testing; and As appropriate to the technology of the protection system At least every 5 years and after plant Directly measurable Achieve performance standard
+Protection relay injection testing; and- As appropriate to the technology of the protection system Directly measurable Achieve performance standard (b) Confirmation from fault recorder records of actual performance.
+Every plant trip As above Method 2 (of 3): (a) Routine testing and/or calibration of relevant sub- systems including: As appropriate to the technology of the relevant sub-system That all protection relays operate satisfactorily and to within design